mapbender/mapbender-documentation/en/functions/search/search_router.rst

 You can define Searches (Routes) with the ``+`` Button.
 Each Search has a ``title`` which will show up in the search form in a selectbox where you can choose the search you want to use, and a ``configuration``.
 The definition of the search is done in YAML syntax in the textarea configuration.
 Here you define the database connection, the Search tables/views, the design of the form and of the result table.
 The element may be integrated into the sidepane or as a button into the toolbar.
 To configure a button visit the documentation at :ref:`button`

+**Tipp:**
+The SearchRouter needs access to the database where the search tables are.
+You have to define a new database configuration to be able to connect with the geo database.
+Read more about this at `database :ref:`yaml_en:`.
+Only one coordinate reference system is allowed.
+The geometry column must match the coordinate system of the map.

 Example